 Severe infections—including sepsis, meningitis, and pneumonia—are a major cause of morbidity and mortality among newborns and young infants in the developing world.

-Recent analyses estimate that globally, 532,000 newborns die each year as a result of severe infections, over one-fifth of the total burden of newborn deaths.
+Recent analyses estimate that globally, more than 500,000 newborns die each year as a result of severe infections, over one-fifth of the total burden of newborn deaths.
 Most of these deaths could be averted through:

 percentage of neonatal deaths caused by severe bacterial infections